Dark Kingdom: Queen Beryl

 In the anime series, her voice actress is Keiko Han.
 During recording, this contrast resulted in occasional fits of giggles among the cast when Han would change from Luna's cute, catlike voice to the deep, evil tones of Beryl.
 Sometimes, she would accidentally play Beryl with Luna's voice.
 In Sailor Moon Crystal, she is voiced by Misa Watanabe.
-In the DIC English adaptation, she is voiced by Naz Edwards, with Jill Frappier as a stand-in.
-In the Viz Media English adaptation, her voice is supplied by Cindy Robinson.
+In the DIC English adaptation, she is voiced by Naz Edwards with Jill Frappier as a stand-in during a clip show in Sailor Moon R. In the Viz Media English adaptation, her voice is supplied by Cindy Robinson.
 In the stage musicals, Beryl has been played by two actresses: Yuri Nishina and Akiko Miyazawa (who previously played Sailor Venus).
 In the live-action series, she is portrayed by adult J-pop idol Aya Sugimoto.